 What's our community's track record for recycling electronics?

-Since 2013, the Wayne Green Team has hosted an electronics recycling event every year.
-Since that time we have diverted over 42 tons of electronics from the landfill.
+Since 2013, the Wayne Green Team has hosted an electronics recycling event seven times and diverted over 60 tons of electronics from the landfill.
 Way to go Wayne!